Cleanrooms

 Our CleanCell system is adapted precisely to your location and your requirements.
 Thanks to the self-supporting structure of the cleanroom, you do not need a steel structure or load-bearing ceiling for your "room within a room".

 The cleanrooms from SCHILLING ENGINEERING have a modular design.
-This means you can convert or extend your Cleanroom at any time and also install larger machines.
+This means you can convert or expand your cleanroom at any time and also bring in larger machines.
 It is even possible to upgrade to a better cleanroom class, for example in GMP production.

 Cleanroom classes ISO 5 - 9 and GMP B, C, D